The reusable Chilly water bottle is the best you can buy—we just wish it was dishwasher-safe.

 The lid squeaks when you fasten it

-Chilly’s bottles have vacuum insulation designed to keep cool drinks cold and hot drinks hot.
+Chilly’s reusable water bottles have vacuum insulation designed to keep cool drinks cold and hot drinks hot—that’s why we think it's one of the best reusable water bottles you can buy.
 You’re guaranteed a cold drink for 24 hours, and it will keep hot drinks toasty for 12 hours.
 Of course, it won’t take the place of a flask because of its distinctly water bottle-style design, but if you do want to keep some hot tea or coffee on hand for journeys or spill-free trips, it will do the job.

 Chilly’s bottles come in an immense range of colors and patterns.
 By that, we really do mean immense.
-Every month, Chilly’s releases one or two new bottle designs in its artist series, featuring unique and quirky designs from worldwide artists.
-December’s design came from Jacqueline Colley, who favors bold graphics and neons.
+Every month, the brand releases one or two new bottle designs in its artist series, featuring unique and quirky designs from worldwide artists and creators.
 You can also opt for some classic colors such as Chrome Silver, Pastel Purple, or Black Gradient.

 260ml, 500ml, 750ml, 1.8l

 100% stainless steel